• Skip to primary navigation

 SportFlex Iron-On is another popular option.
 This iron-on pairs great with stretchy, athletic materials.
 One thing to note about SportFlex is that you can’t layer using it.
 Not a big deal, just something to keep in mind.

 Next, is one of my personal favorites - Patterned Iron-On.
-Patterned Iron-On comes in a variety of different patterns to add an additional dimension and pop of color to your projects.
+Patterned Iron-On comes in a variety of different patterns to add dimension and a pop of color to your projects.
 While it can be layered on top of other vinyl, it does not work well as a base layer.

 Glitter Iron-On adds some shine and sass to any project.
 I like using the Glitter Iron-On to add little embellishments to my projects.
 It is not recommended to layer your glitter iron-on as it either doesn’t adhere or begins to peel away after a few washes.